Architecture Learning Portal - Career Paths & Training for Enterprise Architects

 A learning portal built around how architects actually think

 A large organization's architecture community needed a portal where architects could discover training, build personalized career paths, and track their development.
-The challenge was designing a system that made a large course catalog navigable, not overwhelming, for users with a technical mindset and specific career goals.
+The challenge was designing a system that made a growing course catalog navigable for users with a technical mindset and specific career goals, without overwhelming them.

-UX/UI Designer, working initially with my manager and completing the project independently in close collaboration with the architecture team.
+Working initially with a senior designer and completing the project independently in close collaboration with the architecture team.

 Borrowing a familiar card pattern from video platforms gave each course immediate visual scanability — title, provider, duration, format, and rating at a glance — reducing cognitive load in a dense catalog

-Structured paths for each architect role (Chief, Enterprise, Data, Application, etc.) gave users a clear progression model — not just a catalog, but a career roadmap
+Structured paths for each architect role gave users a clear progression model — not just a catalog, but a career roadmap that scales as the catalog grows

 Delivered solo.
 Feedback strong enough to lead to the next project.

 The portal was delivered with full design specs and HTML/CSS documentation for the development team.
-The architecture community's feedback was strongly positive — and I was invited back to lead the subsequent project for the same team, which is the strongest signal a designer can get in an enterprise context.
+The architecture community's feedback was strongly positive, and the same team invited me back to lead the subsequent project — the strongest signal a designer can get in an enterprise context.